-- 7. The Court shall consist of members appointed in the following manner: - 1.
-One member of each Faculty Union elected by the Council, each person being a Full Member of the Union, - Three Full Members of the Union nominated by the Executive Committee and approved by the Council. - Three Life Members of the Union nominated by the Executive Committee and approved by the Council. - One member of the academic, academic-related or senior administrative staff of Imperial College, of a rank equivalent to that of Senior Lecturer or above, nominated by the Council and approved by the Rector. - Each member is of equal status to every other member.
-No member is the representative of any group within the Union or the College. - Those who are not members of any Faculty Union will be treated for the purposes of this election as members of the Faculty Union which otherwise has the smallest number of Full Members. - 10.
-The term of office for those approved or elected by the Council runs from the 1st of August in each year.
-The term for Full and Life Members is one year and three
+- 9. The Court shall consist of members appointed in the following manner: - 1.
+Five Full Members of the Union nominated by the Executive Committee and approved by the Council. - 1.
+One member of each Faculty Union elected by the Council, each person being a Full Member of the Union, - 2.
+Three Full Members of the Union nominated by the Executive Committee and approved by the Council, - 3.2.
+Three Life Members of the Union nominated by the Executive Committee and approved by the Council,

-- years respectively.
-The term of office for each of the Life Members shall expire in consecutive years. - 11.
-The renewal of a term for a nominated member shall be subject to the approval of the Council, but not the re-nomination of the Executive Committee. - 12.
-Those subject to approval of a nomination or renewal of a term as a Life Member may not attend the Council during any relevant debate and vote, though the Council may suspend this rule. - 13.
+- 4.3.
+One member of the academic, academic-related or senior administrative staff of Imperial College, of a rank equivalent to that of Senior Lecturer or above, nominated by the Council and approved by the Rector. - 10.
+Each member is of equal status to every other member.
+No member is the representative of any group within the Union or the College. - 11.
+Each Faculty Union shall have one place reserved among the Full Members.
+Those who are not members of any Faculty Union will be treated for the purposes of this election as members of the Faculty Union which otherwise has the smallest number of Full Members. - 12.
+The term of office for those approved or elected by the Council-runs from the 1st of August in each year.
+The term for Full and Life Members is one year and three years respectively.
+The term of office for each of the Life Members shall expire in consecutive years. - 13.
+The renewal of a term for a nominated member shall be subject to the approval of the Council, but not the re-nomination of the Executive Committee. - 14.
+A Full Member on the Court who becomes a Life Member during the course of an academic year shall remain on the Court (notwithstanding regulation 9) pending his or her replacement by a Full Member. - 14.
+Those subject to approval of a nomination or renewal of a term as a Life Member may not attend the Council during any relevant debate and vote, though the Council may suspend this rule. - 15.
 A vacancy on the Court shall be filled in the same manner as the annual nominations and elections.
 A vacancy filled after the 1st April may be combined with the election or appointment for the subsequent term of office.
 A term of a Life Member filled following a vacancy shall expire when it would otherwise have, had it not become vacant.
 If there is more than one vacancy for a Life Member on the Court, the person filling it shall take over the vacant term which expires latest.
-If more then one person fills such vacancies at one meeting of the Council, the terms shall be allocated by lot at the Council. - 14.
+If more then one person fills such vacancies at one meeting of the Council, the terms shall be allocated by lot at the Council. - 16.
 The Court, in committee (comprising at least one member) may after the 1st November in an academic year extend its own membership, within the qualifying categories for each class of member, if there are three or more vacancies (excluding the College staff member) upon it.
 The later election or appointment of a member by the Council rescinds the appointment of a temporary member.
 The Court's standing orders may restrict the functions of temporary members, and determine whose appointment is rescinded upon the Council's election or appointment of a replacement.